Tyrrrz/Tyrrrz.me/data/blog/hotkey-editor-control-in-wpf/Post.md

 To make the actual WPF control, you can either derive from `TextBox` or make your own `UserControl`.
 I chose the latter, mainly for two reasons:

-- I can hide all of the inherent textbox properties that aren't applicable for my control.
+- It's possible to hide all the inherent textbox properties that aren't applicable for my control.
-- I have fewer limitations in case I need to replace textbox with a different control or add something on top of it.
+- There are fewer limitations in case I need to replace textbox with a different control or add something on top of it.

 ```xml
 <UserControl x:Class="Your.Namespace.HotkeyEditorControl"